ben-grande/dotfiles/README.md

 #### Pillar

-With salt, each state execution can be opt out by topic via a corresponding pillar set to a non true value (eg: Setting qusal:dotfiles:dom0 to false will disable states specific to dom0, setting qusal:dotfiles:git to false will disable states specific to git).
+By default, all states are executed when applied.
+This can be deactivated in full or in part by configuring the corresponding pillar data to a non true value.

 You will need a top file and a sls file in your pillar_roots, when following [the Qusal's installation instructions](https://github.com/ben-grande/qusal/blob/main/docs/INSTALL.md), `/srv/pillar/qusal` will be added to you pillar_roots.

-By default, the formulas assume that you opt-in for all dotfiles.

-Example: /srv/pillar/qusal/dotfiles.top:
+Example: `/srv/pillar/qusal/dotfiles.top`

 ```yaml
 base: